rwxrob/zet/20210902113301/README.md

 > Fenced blocks are never rendered in places where special
 > characters are not allowed, such as in a YouTube video descriptions,
 > which is why every learning node with a video has a full zettel of
 > written text to go along with it.
+Raw (unformatted) blocks, however,
+> are rendered.

 And one last convention that is a hold over from traditional publishing, any time you see a name in parentheses after an inline quoted phrase it